 Risk Management Committee

-RMC assists the Board in identifying the principal risks of the Company’s business and to institute a framework of prudential controls to assess, monitor and manage these risks.
-These risks include credit risk, liquidity risk, market risk, operational risk, reputational risk and risks related to asset and liability management, new products, information technology, regulatory compliance, outsourcing and business continuity.
+RMC assists the Board in identifying the principal risks of the Company’s business and to institute a framework of prudential controls to identify, assess, measure, monitor and manage these risks.
+These risks include credit risk, liquidity risk, market risk, operational risk, technology risk, cybersecurity risk, reputational risk and risks related to asset and liability management, new products, information technology, regulatory compliance, outsourcing and business continuity.
 The RMC is supported by the Risk Management and Compliance Departments.

 The appointment and re-appointment of directors to the Board is assessed and recommended by the NC, taking into account the need for progressive renewal of the Board.